-He’s going to shoot any minute now …. the All-Priests Over 75s Indoor Challenge match on Craggy Island … or is it my weekly five-a-side game
+He’s going to shoot any minute now: the All-Priests Over 75s Indoor Challenge match … or my weekly five-a-side game?

-Aged 59-and-a-half, I’ve wintered way too well and those ankle ligaments strained way back in November are still not right.
-But it’s just a twinge now and as the evenings stretch, the senescent sap is rising in my strung-out hamstrings.
-My Wednesday night indoor soccer game is calling me back.
+The nights are drawing in and those ankle ligaments strained months ago are still not right.
+But it’s just a twinge now and as the evenings stretch out long — unlike my strung-out hamstrings — my Wednesday night indoor soccer game is calling me back.

 When is it over?
 Continue reading